core-coin/go-core/README.md

 The above test network is a cross-client one based on the ethash proof-of-work consensus algorithm.
 As such, it has certain extra overhead and is more susceptible to reorganization attacks due to the network's low difficulty/security.
-Go Ethereum also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
-This network is lighter, more secure, but is only supported by go-ethereum.
+Go Core also supports connecting to a proof-of-authority based test network called [*Rinkeby*](https://www.rinkeby.io) (operated by members of the community).
+This network is lighter, more secure, but is only supported by go-core.

 ```shell
 $ gcore --rinkeby console